DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 `# mkdir /etc/forgejo`
 `# chown root:git /etc/forgejo && chmod 770 /etc/forgejo`
 *This is the directory Forgejos config, called `app.ini`, is stored in.
-Initially it needs to be writable by Forgejo, but after the installation you can make it read-only for Forgejo because then it shouldn't modify it anymore.*
+It needs to be writable by forgejo at least during the installation, and while Forgejo shouldn't add files after the installation is done and won't modify the `app.ini` during normal operation, it might modify the `app.ini` on updates (i.e. when first running a new version).
+So if, like suggested in some tutorials (and here as well, in an earlier version of the article), you make the directory and `app.ini` read-only for the git user after installation, keep in mind to make it writable again when doing an update - or just keep `app.ini` writable.*

 ## Optional: Set up database